LokeshKumarDas/RISC-V/README.md

 # RISC-V
 RISC-V

 In this project I tried to replicate RISC-V architecture.
-It works with 5 different cycles namely :
+It works with 5 different cycles namely Fetch Cycle, Decode Cycle, Execute Cycle, Memory Cycle, Writeback Cycle.
-1 - Fetch Cycle
-2 - Decode Cycle
-3 - Execute Cycle
-4 - Memory Cycle
-5 - Writeback Cycle

 Fetch Cycle used to fetch the data and give it to Decode Cycle.
 Decode Cycle will take out all the necessary data from input, also generate certain signals to help Execution Cycle work properly.